Vizra.ai |

 Terminal

-php artisan vizra:make:evaluation CustomerSupportEvaluation
+php artisan vizra:make:eval CustomerSupportEvaluation

 app/Evaluations/CustomerSupportEvaluation.php